biammsilva2/url-shortner/README.md

     - You can set your expiration date and time manually
     - The default expiration time is 5 days
 - Short urls are not being generated using the long url, so it is random and not predictable
-- To decrease the redirect time:
-    - This application is using a caching system with redis
-    - This application is using a NoSQL database
+- To decrease the redirect time, this application is using a NoSQL database

 ## Tech Stack
 - Python - Programming Language
 - FastAPI - REST API
 - Mongo - Database
 - MongoEngine - ORM
-- Redis - Caching
 - Docker - Containerization

 ## Application urls: